HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 Alterations via ``update`` staging areas
 ----------------------------------------

-An ``update`` staging area facilitates the same alterations as a ``delta`` staging area, albeit in a less space efficient form, and potentially causing redundant work in the importer, but it has the significant advantage of being easier to implement.
-This mechanism may take longer and maybe expensive for large datasets (e.g. Tabula Muris) in which case a ``delta`` staging area should be utilized.
 An ``update`` staging area has the ``type`` property set to ``update``.
+An ``update`` staging area facilitates the same alterations as a ``delta`` staging area, albeit in a less space-efficient form, and potentially causing redundant work in the importer.
+It has the significant advantage of being easier to implement.
+An import of an ``update`` staging area may take longer and may be expensive for large datasets (e.g. Tabula Muris).
+In this cases a ``delta`` staging area should be utilized.

 An ``update`` staging area contains a complete set of subgraphs, metadata entities, and descriptors.
 The ``entity_id`` of entities, and the ``links_id`` of subgraphs, must be stable.
-Only genuinely new entities (or subgraphs) may be assigned a new ``entity_id`` or ``links_id``.
-When the subgraph partitioning changes, the staging area source should minimize ID
+Only genuinely new entities (or subgraphs) may be assigned a new ``entity_id`` (or ``links_id``).

-churn: if the metadata graph is partitioned into 100 subgraphs before an update, and 200 after, the source should write all 200 subgraphs with a new ``links_id`` each.
-If instead the number of subgraphs remains the same but some or all of the subgraphs are subject to an update, like an added entity, the same ``links_id`` should be used for each updated subgraph, and any unchanged subgraphs should be written under their original ``links_id``, obviously.
-In between those two extremes (all new ``links_id`` values and all the same), the source is free to pick any suitable algortithm for allocating new ``links_id`` values and reusing existing ones.
+When the partitioning of the graph into subgraphs changes, the staging area source should minimize ID churn: if the metadata graph is partitioned into 100 subgraphs before an update, and 200 after, the source should write all 200 subgraphs with a new ``links_id`` each.
+If instead the number of subgraphs remains the same but some or all of the subgraphs are subject to an update like the addition of an entity, the same ``links_id`` should be used for each updated subgraph.
+The ``links_id`` of unchanged subgraphs should remain the same, obviously.
+In between those two extremes (all new ``links_id`` values or all the same), the source is free to pick any suitable algortithm for allocating new ``links_id`` values and reusing existing ones.

 Before importing an ``update`` staging area, the importer empties all entity and links tables in the target dataset.
 The target dataset is the TDR dataset